emarref/HWIOAuthBundle/Resources/doc/resource_owners/shopify.md

 Alternatively, if you'd like to allow the visitor to connect to any shop, the configuration is slightly more complex.

+As the visitor might connect to any shop, the `base_url` configuration must be provided at runtime, rather than hard-coded in configuration.

-First, create a Shopify resource owner by using the provided factory:
+First, create a Shopify resource owner service by using the provided factory:

 ```yaml
 # app/config/services.yml